GooFit/GooFit/README.md

 * If using CPP:
   * Single threaded builds are available for debugging and development (such as on the default Clang on macOS)

+A list of installs for different common platforms is available [here](./docs/SYSTEM_INSTALL.md).

 ## Getting the files

 * Clone with git: